schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Immense Inaccuracy

-A actor nails at a ignited conversation pit.
+A actor nails at an ignited conversation pit.

 ## Suffering Insanity